 Weed control in your grass probably feels like a never-ending chore.
 No matter what you do, every time you open your front door, you spot more weeds.
 Those pesky pest plants have adapted ingenious methods of spreading their seeds and thriving in harsh conditions.
-The trick to getting rid of them is to think one step ahead, and your lawn will eventually be weed-free and healthy.
+The trick to getting rid of them is to think one step ahead.
+Your lawn will eventually be weed-free and healthy.

 To help you get started, here are three of the craziest ways to get a handle on weed control in your grass.

 1. Pulling weeds by hand is tedious, but effective.

 If your back can take it, then yanking those suckers out is a quick way to improve the appearance of your lawn.
 Plus, you will have the immediate satisfaction of gazing upon your weedless yard.
 However, this does nothing to prevent weed seeds from germinating.
 And there are probably plenty of tiny weeds just starting to grow under the grass line, which you’ll have to go back and pull out next week.
 To improve your hand-weeding results, pull weeds when the lawn is wet and use a blade to slice through stubborn roots.